 - Label the points according to a unique attribute, such as place names.
 Use a small font and keep the labels inconspicuous.
 The information should be available, but shouldn't be a main feature of the map. - Classify the points themselves into different colors based on a category.
-For example, categories could include "tourist destination", "police station", and "town center".
+For example, categories could include ''tourist destination", ''police station", and ''town center".

-- Do the same as the 🔽 section. - Classify the point size by importance: the more significant a feature, the larger its point.
+- Classify the point size by importance: the more significant a feature, the larger its point.
 However, don't exceed the point size of 2.00. - For features that aren't located at a single point (for example, provincial/regional names, or town names at a large scale), don't assign any point at all.